What is UU?

 - Voices of a Liberal Faith video

 - 100 Questions that Non-Members Ask About Unitarian Universalism

 - Yahoo Unitarian Universalist Sources

 This is usually the most important issue in trying to understand a religious organization: What do they believe?
 Unitarian Universalism is unique in that there is no single doctrine or creed to which everyone must subscribe.
 The following principles come closest in describing what Unitarian Universalists believe:

 - We believe in the freedom of religious expression.
-All individuals should be encouraged to develop their own personal theology, and to present openly their religious opinions without fear of censure or reprisal.
+All individuals should be encouraged to responsibly develop their own personal theology, and to be open about their religious opinions without fear of censure or reprisal.

 - We believe in the authority of reason and conscience.
 The ultimate arbiter in religion is not a church, or a document, or an official, but the personal choice and decision of the individual.

 - We believe in the never-ending search for Truth.
 If the mind and heart are truly free and open, the revelations which appear to the human spirit are infinitely numerous, eternally fruitful, and wondrously exciting.

 - We believe in the unity of experience.
 There is no fundamental conflict between faith and knowledge, religion and the world, the sacred and the secular, since they all have their source in the same reality.